Skip to main content

 7.

-Q Since Invictus was founded, what impact have you seen across the athletes who participate in the Games
+Q Since Invictus was founded, what impact have you seen across the competitors who participate in the Games

 A Participation in the Invictus Games has had a life-changing impact on Team Canada members.
 Using the Games as a stepping stone in their recovery, most have become inspired to maintain an active lifestyle for life, while others have gone on to coach or compete at a high level in their respective sports.